nicolasfredesfranco/CV_2/README.md

 # Professional CV Generator

-A self-contained Python CV generator that creates high-quality PDF resumes from structured data embedded in the code.
+A self-contained Python CV generator that creates high-quality PDF resumes from structured data embedded in the code. **Ultra-professional refactored architecture** with object-oriented design for maximum modularity and maintainability.

 ## Overview